Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive insurance costs on average $306 a year, collision costs $506, and liability costs around $398.
-Liability-only coverage costs as low as $460 a year, with high-risk coverage costing $2,950 or more.
-Teens cost the most to insure at $5,078 a year or more.
+The average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage.
+Comprehensive insurance costs around $306 each year, collision insurance costs $506, and liability coverage is $398.
+A liability-only policy costs around $460 a year, and high-risk insurance costs $2,950 or more.
+16-year-old drivers cost the most to insure at up to $5,078 a year.

 Average premium for full coverage: $1,368

-Prices are based on $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all states and Suburban trim levels.
+Prices are based on $500 physical damage deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all states and Suburban models.

 Price Range Variability

-For the average 40-year-old driver, Chevrolet Suburban insurance rates go from the low end price of $460 for just liability insurance to a high of $2,950 for a driver who requires high-risk insurance.
+For a 40-year-old driver, Chevrolet Suburban insurance rates range from the cheapest price of $460 for liability-only coverage to a high rate of $2,950 for a high-risk insurance policy.

 Urban vs. Rural Price Range